Lahav Shani and the Problem with Cultural Boycotts | LatestLY

 For much of his career, Shani was cautious about making political statements.
 In a 2024 guest essay for German newspaper Süddeutsche Zeitung, he explained that as the conductor of the Israeli Philharmonic orchestra — with musicians from diverse backgrounds and with often opposing views — he did not feel it was his role to speak out on behalf of any one side.

-But that changed in March 2025, when mass protests against planned judicial reforms by Benjamin Netanyahu's government could be heard outside a Tel Aviv concert hall where Shani was about to perform.
+But that changed in March 2023, he wrote in the essay, when mass protests against planned judicial reforms by Benjamin Netanyahu's government could be heard outside a Tel Aviv concert hall where Shani was about to perform.
 That night, he voiced his concerns onstage about the future of Israeli democracy.

 Shani also wrote about the shock of realizing that Jews could not feel safe even in Israel after the Hamas attacks on Israel on October 7, 2023 — a fear shared by many other Jewish people around the world.

-Note: Update: This article, which was first published on September 12, 2025, was updated following the last-minute Berlin concert held on September 15.